cdapio/cdap/docs/developer-guide/source/java_client.rst

 .. mirror of client/README.rst

 =================
 Java Client API
 =================

 Introduction
 ============

-The Java Client API provides methods for interacting with Reactor from Java applications.
+The CDAP Java Client API provides methods for interacting with CDAP from Java applications.

 Maven Dependency
 ================